 - 1 cup BBQ sauce, plus more for serving

 - 1/2 cup water

-- Combine meat tenderizer, celery salt, seasoned salt, and garlic salt in a small bowl.
+- In a small bowl, combine meat tenderizer, celery salt, seasoned salt, and garlic salt.
 Rub spices into brisket.
-Put brisket in a large heavy duty Ziploc bag.
-Add liquid smoke and Worcester sauce.
-Seal bag and put in the refrigerator to marinate overnight.
+Put brisket in a large, heavy-duty Ziploc bag.
+Add the liquid smoke and Worcestershire sauce.
+Seal the bag and refrigerate to marinate overnight.

 - In the pressure cooking pot, stir together the barbecue sauce and water.
 Add the brisket fat-side facing up and any accumulated juices.
 Select High Pressure and 60 minutes cook time.

 - When the cook time ends, turn off the pressure cooker.
 Let the pressure release naturally for 15 minutes, then finish with a quick pressure release.
 When the valve drops carefully remove lid.

 - Carefully remove the meat from the pressure cooker to a large platter.
 Slice the meat across the grain.